HydroModPy/HydroModPy/docs/source/theory/streams_and_seepage/downslope-distance-calibration.rst

 below 3.18 m while the root is bracketed to a factor 1.0015. **The stopping rule is therefore the width of the bracket in the calibrated parameter, never the size of the residual**; a search stopping on :math:`\lvert J \rvert <
 \varepsilon` may never stop.
+The search walks the base-ten logarithm of the parameter, and ``rel_tol`` becomes a width in that variable, so a ``rel_tol`` of 0.01 closes the bracket at one per cent on the parameter itself, which is the paper's criterion read literally.
+On any other transform that width would read as an absolute one, and the adapter refuses a parameter that does not declare ``transform = "log"`` rather than reporting convergence on a bracket orders of magnitude wide.

 **Monotonicity is not proven.** The paper establishes the direction of variation on three points and generalises it over twenty-four catchments.
-A coarse logarithmic sweep is run before the bisection: it checks the property instead of assuming it, it sees every crossing rather than one, and the crossing curves come out of the same solves.
+A coarse logarithmic sweep of ``sweep_points`` points, seven by default, is run before the bisection: it checks the property instead of assuming it, it sees every crossing rather than one, and the crossing curves come out of the same solves.
+Several crossings warn and the tightest one is closed.
+Setting ``sweep_points`` to zero drops the sweep and brackets on the two bounds, which is the pure bisection of the paper.

-**A bracket without a sign change is a result.** The search raises and prints both residuals rather than returning the better of the two ends, because returning the better end is a minimised mean distance in disguise.
+**A bracket without a sign change is a result.** The search first widens the interval by a decade on each side, up to ``bracket_expand`` times, four by default; if the sign still does not change it raises and prints both residuals rather than returning the better of the two ends, because returning the better end is a minimised mean distance in disguise.

 Why the ratio is what gets calibrated
 -------------------------------------